Enobiee/Technical-Writing-/ens-integration-guide.md

 Share your new Web3 identity confidently!
 <br></br>
-**Watch Out For These Common Mistakes**
+## Watch Out For These Common Mistakes

 Don’t rush your domain choice, you’re paying for multiple years!

-Gas fees can be high—try to register when the network isn’t busy.
+Gas fees can be high, try to register when the network isn’t busy.

 Don’t close your browser during registration.